 When it comes to flexibility for future upgrades, the B550 vs B450 debate is no whitewash win for the new chipset either.
 It's essentially a tie, as both will support the next generation of Ryzen (4000 series, AKA "Zen 3") except for one small caveat (that won't matter to most).
-AMD themselves (and some enthusiasts) recommend the new B550 boards for the best experience with the upcoming Ryzen 4000 series CPUs that are set to launch at the end of 2020, as using a B450 with the upcoming Ryzen 4000 CPUs will require you to use a stripped-down "beta" BIOS.
+AMD themselves (and some enthusiasts) recommend the new B550 boards for the best experience with Ryzen 5000 series CPUs, as using a B450 with the upcoming Ryzen 4000 CPUs will require you to use a stripped-down "beta" BIOS.

 Don't be too alarmed though, as all that really means is you won't be able to revert back to older BIOS versions, and that your B450 also won't have support for older Ryzen CPUs (not that you'd need it at this point).
 The only issue I can see with that is that if something goes wrong with the BIOS update, your board is essentially screwed as the BIOS update can't be undone.
 Oh, and certain BIOS features may be unavailable.

 But another reason some will say that B550 is best for Ryzen 4000 is that B550 boards do have upgraded VRMs and cooling compared to B450s, meaning they'll be better able to handle the next-gen chips.
 Though that really only matters if you'll be getting a high-end Ryzen 7 or 9 and/or you plan on overclocking a fair bit.